omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - workout 96 doesn't have a proper description.
 Scaling info is the description and scaling is none
   - not sure why it got pulled from the website this way.
   - same with Workout 266
-- to allow urls to extend with info, the get_absolute_url function must be in the model isntance and you must pass the arguments for each specification before it. otherwise you will get a reverse match not found on the template link.
+- to allow urls to extend with info, the get_absolute_url function must be in the model instance and you must pass the arguments for each specification before it. otherwise you will get a reverse match not found on the template link.
   - see workout instance get_absolute_url for example
   - if using function based views, the argument must also be passed in the view function